Shangamesh2805/HeartDiseasePrediction/README.md

 **DATASET**

   The dataset we used contians more than 150 patient records and their daily routine data.
-  As a result it helps  our model to train with realtime data.Our data set contains many features like age,Dietary hahbit,Alcohol consumer or not etc..
+  As a result it helps  our model to train with realtime data.Our data set contains many features like age,Dietary habitat,Alcohol consumer or not etc..

   **Dataset:** https://archive.ics.uci.edu/ml/datasets/Heart+Disease